7 Most Eco-Friendly Coffee Brewing Methods

 7. Automatic Drip

-No one can talk about brewing methods without mentioning the automatic drip.
+No one can speak about brewing methods without mentioning the automatic drip.
 This brewing recipe has brought simplicity to everyone’s life.
-While it may not make the best coffee in the world, it is far less damaging to the environment than the utilize of K-cups.
+While it may not make the best coffee in the world, it is far less damaging to the environment than the work with of K-cups.
 You can make things even better by using recycled filters or by purchasing a reusable one.

 Pros